 One more useful option here is On frame deactivation, which controls what happens when IntelliJ IDEA window loses focus.
 If you choose to redeploy resources at that moment, then, for example, switching from IntelliJ IDEA to Web browser would trigger this action, and by the time you hit Refresh, the application will already have been updated on server, allowing you to see all the changes you made in action much quicker than otherwise.

 16. Configure application servers

 In this tutorial we used GlassFish 4.0.
-However you can easily configure other application servers via Settings → Application Servers.
+Of course, you can easily configure any other application server of your choice via Settings → Application Servers.